OpenMotorDrive/framework/README.md

-OMD_Framework is a framework for embedded applications, primarily targeted at drone accessories that connect via CAN bus and the UAVCAN protocol.
+openmotordrive/Framework is a framework for embedded applications, primarily targeted at drone accessories that connect via CAN bus and the UAVCAN protocol.
 OMD_Framework is under development, and has not yet achieved its targeted minimum feature set.

 ## Targeted minimum feature set
 - RTOS-based (ChibiOS)